SAP Business Technology Platform

 1. Select the service in the Service To Be Bound section.

-2. Click More Options ( ) next to the service for which you want to upload the file.
+2. Click the three-dot ( ) icon next to the service for which you want to upload the file.

 3. Select Add Binding Configuration.

-The service bindings will be created with the provided configurations when you restart the application.
+The service bindings are created with the provided configurations when you restart the application.

-If you receive an error trying to restart the app, please refer to the App Will Not Start section under Issues, below.
+If you receive an error trying to restart the app, refer to the App Does Not Start section below.

 If you no longer require a service, you can unbind it or remove it from your app.

-1. Click More Options ( ) next to the service you want to unbind in the Bound Services section.
+1. Click the three-dot ( ) icon next to the service you want to unbind in the Bound Services section.

 2. Select one of the following:

-• Unbind Service – unbind the service instance and move it to the Services To Be Bound section — the service will be bound again next time your app is restarted
+• Unbind Service – unbinds the service instance and moves it to the Services To Be Bound section.
+The service is bound again next time your app is restarted.

-• Delete Service – unbind the service instance from the application and delete the service instance from your environment
+• Delete Service – unbinds the service instance from the application and deletes the service instance from your environment.

-• Delete – if you want to unbind more services or do not want the change to happen immediately, then you can choose Delete.
-However, this may leave the app in an unstable state as the service will be deleted from the environment
+• Delete – if you want to unbind more services or do not want the change to happen immediately, you can choose Delete.
+However, this may leave the app in an unstable state as the service is deleted from the environment.

-• Cancel – do not delete or unbind this service
+• Cancel – does not delete or unbind this service

 Once the service is deleted, it is deleted from the app environment and returned to the list of Available Services.
-If the service is unbound but not deleted, it is returned to the list of Services To Be Bound, and will be rebound next time the app is restarted.
+If the service is unbound but not deleted, it is returned to the list of Services To Be Bound and is rebound next time the app is restarted.

-1. Click More Options ( ) next to the service you want to remove in the Services To Be Bound section.
+1. Click the three-dots ( ) icon next to the service you want to remove in the Services To Be Bound section.

 The service is deleted from the app environment and returned to the list of Available Services.

-When a service is in the Services To Be Bound section, you can add a new binding configuration, if this is supported by the service and the Mendix Developer Portal.
+When a service is in the Services To Be Bound section, you can add a new binding configuration if this is supported by the service and the Mendix Portal.

-If you want to change the configuration of a service which is already bound, you will need to unbind the service first, as described above.
+If you want to change the configuration of a service which is already bound, unbind the service first, as described in the Removing an Unbound Service section.

-1. Click More Options ( ) next to the service you want to (re)configure in the Services To Be Bound section.
+1. Click the three-dot ( ) icon next to the service you want to (re)configure in the Services To Be Bound section.

 2. Select Add Binding Configuration.